httptoolkit/httptoolkit-website/src/posts/how-to-debug-anything.md

 Your language will have proper debugging tools, which allow you to walk through your system, line by line.
 That's mostly relevant in local environments, but tricks like sending your customer a debug build of the app to reproduce the issue can help in other cases too.

-Either way, debuggers are normally once you're reasonable sure _where_ the problem is, and you want to examine it up close to work out the exact details.
+Either way, debuggers are most useful once you're reasonable sure _where_ the problem is, and you want to examine it up close to work out the exact details.

 Being very familiar with the standard debugging tools for your environment is extremely valuable.
 Don't just learn the basics; many will go beyond just adding breakpoints and examining variables, and include more powerful features that you can use to more quickly & effectively find your issue: